TatGuardian/Telegram_shop/README.md

 # Telegram_shop
-MKAD_Neil was taken from @Sentinel
+MKAD_Neil was taken from @Sentinelofthecabbage